ADGEfficiency/adgefficiency.github.io/_drafts/my-story.md

 still use the opt. from my masters

+1st year math
+- algebra
+- some linear algebra (but this was mostly relearnt)
+- calc (1st order differentiation)

 ## What did I have to do to transition?

 lots to learn with programming

+infomation theory, kld

+stats

 ## What did I get wrong?